How It Works

 As 501(c)(3) nonprofits, we have unique options to help us reduce the effect unemployment insurance has on our budgets.

 Most businesses are required to pay for unemployment claims.
-But unlike for-profit businesses, 501(c)(3) nonprofits have options to help us strategically manage these payouts and reduce the cost on unemployment insurance in our budgets.
+But unlike for-profit businesses, 501(c)(3) nonprofits have unique options to help us reduce the impact of unemployment insurance on our budgets.

-Nonprofits can pay for unemployment claims just like for-profits through our state’s unemployment insurance tax; or we can become a reimbursing employer and pay the state only for claims paid out to our former employees.
-If a nonprofit decides to reimburse, we can end up paying substantially less than if we just paid the state tax.
+Nonprofits can pay for unemployment claims through our state’s unemployment insurance tax, just like for-profits; or we can become a reimbursing employer and pay the state only for claims paid out to our former employees.
+Reimbursing can help nonprofits pay substantially less than if we paid the state tax.

 How Unemployment Taxes Work